portainer/kubernetes-beta/README.md

 # Why is it not open-source?

-Right now we are focussed on obtaing feedback on the UI/UX and features/functions we have created, and as the code is still BETA we will not be releasing to the general public under an opensource license.
+Right now we are focussed on obtaing feedback on the UI/UX and features/functions we have created, and as the code is still BETA we will not be releasing to the general public under an open-source license.
 Expect to see this code merged into Portainer CE and released as such.